WeibelLab-Teaching/CSE_218_118_Fa20_Team_N/README.md

 Both the `server` and `client` directories have their own `package.json` as they are two environments saparate from each other, as outlined in the architecture diagrams.

 The relevant files of `server` are all stored in `server/src`:
-- [index.ts](./server/src/index.ts) - is the main driver for the server code
+- [index.ts](./server/src/index.ts) - the main driver for the server code
 - [assets/](./server/src/assets) - the graphic components of the game, like the maze itself, the avatars used to represent the players, and the landmarks
 - [audio/Signaling.ts](./server/src/audio/Signaling.ts) - the WebRTC logic
 - [collision/Collision.ts](./server/src/collision/Collision.ts) - the logic for collision detection (when a player collides against a wall)